+'''

 rpm --checksig -v <RPM Name>

+For example:

 rpm --checksig -v novell-NDSbase-9.2.7.0000.x86 64.rpm

+'''

-- (Conditional) If you are updating the Identity Manager from 4.8 to 4.8.6 directly, then you must apply the Identity Applications 4.8.0.1 patch before 4.8.6 version in the following scenarios: - eDirectory 9.2 and Identity Applications 4.8 are installed on the same server. - iManager 3.2 and Identity Applications 4.8 are installed on the same server. - Identity Applications 4.8 and PostgreSQL are installed on the same server.
+- (Conditional) If you are updating the Identity Manager from 4.8 to 4.8.7 directly, then you must apply the Identity Applications 4.8.0.1 patch before 4.8.7 version in the following scenarios: - eDirectory 9.2 and Identity Applications 4.8 are installed on the same server. - Identity Applications 4.8 and PostgreSQL are installed on the same server.

 The Identity Applications 4.8.0.1 patch resolves the dependencies between the NGINX module and the OpenSSL libraries.
-For instructions on applying the patch, see the NetIQ Identity Applications 4.8.0 Hotfix 1 Release Notes.
+For instructions on applying the patch, see the NetlQ Identity Applications 4.8.0 Hotfix 1 Release Notes.